 Stainless steel hinges offer excellent durability with style and look great in any application.
-We have a range of stainless hinge available including Butt Hinges to piano hinge, strap hinges and tee hinges.
-We also have a range of marine hinges designed specifically for marine applications in our marine hardware section of the website.
+We have a range of stainless hinge available including Butt Hinges, piano hinges, strap hinges and tee hinges.
+We also have a range of marine hinges designed specifically for marine applications in our marine hardware section.

-Flush Fit Hinges are also available, a flush fit hinge when closed offers a much thinner profile and do not require the door to be recessed.
-The flap that attaches to the door fits inside and sits flush with the other larger flap and gives the appearance that the smaller flap has been cut out of the larger.
+Flush Fit Hinges are also available.
+A flush fit hinge, when closed, offers a much thinner profile and does not require the door to be recessed.
+The flap that attaches to the door fits inside and sits flush with the other larger flap, giving the appearance that the smaller flap has been cut out of the larger.

 Disadvantages of using butt hinges are that they do require that the door and jamb be recessed and alignment is important in order for the door to swing freely, screw selection is also important as the screw head must sit flush with or just below the surface of the hinge if sitting proud of the hinge the door will not close properly.

 Customers will often electro-polish the hinge making 304 suitable for the interior applications on boats and 316 for immersion in salt water.
-Commonly used by boat builders, cabinet makers and joiners.
+They are commonly used by boat builders, cabinet makers and joiners.

 Tee hinges have lop sided flaps, one side is a rectangle with the pin attached to one of the long sides and the other flap is an isosceles triangle with the pin attached along the short side.
 Commonly used for gates the triangle flap provides good connection to the gate while the rectangle flap connects to the post.
 Identified by the length of the triangle flap to the centre of the pin and available in 304 stainless only.

-A strap hinge essentially does the same job as a Tee Hinge, however both flaps are the shape of an isocolies triangle with the pin attached to the short sides of each triangle.
+A strap hinge essentially does the same job as a Tee Hinge, however both flaps are the shape of an isosceles triangle with the pin attached to the short sides of each triangle.